joimb9064/EAI_project_problems/spso-vrptw/spso/readme.md

   - `decodeIndividualInstance`: Decodes and validates a single route instance within a larger solution.

 - **`evaluate.py`**
-  - `evaluateSolution`: Provides a score for a solution's effectiveness.
+  - `evaluateParticle`: Evaluates a particle's position, calculating the number of vehicles used and the total distance traveled.
-  - `computeCost`: Calculates the cost based on specified metrics.
+  - `objective`: Computes the objective cost based on selected modes like minNV (minimize number of vehicles) or minDist (minimize distance).
+  - `updateBest`: Updates the best known positions and costs if the current solution is better than the previous best.

 - **`initializePopulation.py`**
   - `initializePopulation`: Creates an initial set of possible solutions.